yaaminiv/yaaminiv.github.io/_posts/2016-12-15-Desalting.md

 - Checked pH of all samples

 ![pH strips](https://raw.githubusercontent.com/RobertsLab/project-oyster-oa/master/images/pHstripsformicacid.jpg)
 **Figure 1.** pH test strips for all samples.
 With the exception of O124, I added 150 µL of 10% formic acid to each sample.
-I added 180 µL of 10% formic acid to O124.
+I added 180 µL of 10% formic acid to O124. *Note: "O124" should read "O127"

 #### **Wash columns**:
 - Took 1 set of 11 Marcospin columns